 Some photographers are surprised to learn that a lens is not as sharp at either very small or large apertures, but somewhere in between.
 With many good lenses, this reduced sharpness at small and large apertures is not as noticeable, however with infrared the effect becomes more prominent.
 Many photographers who try shooting infrared for the first time aren't aware of this fact and get soft images.

 The color infrared filters, 590nm, 665nm, and 720nm are able to produce false color infrared.
 This is due to some visible light still being picked up by the camera, and the fact that infrared in the 720nm range registers mostly on the red pixels on the sensor, causing variable data in the red and blue channels and allowing for post processing to produce blue skies.
 This process is highly dependent on setting a custom white balance.
 Cameras without a custom white balance option can still be used well with the 720nm filter for color, but are not very effective with the 590nm and 665nm filters.
 Cameras that can set a custom white balance may sometimes struggle to read a white balance with these filters.
 In those cases, this can be overcame by shooting in RAW and setting the white balance later, or by setting a white balance to a custom K temperature.

-The deep 800nm and 850nm filters are called the "black and white" filters, because they produce monochrome images.
+The deep 850nm filter is called the "black and white" filters, because it produces virtually monochrome images.
 Unlike the color infrared filters, infrared light in these wavelengths registers on the red, green, and blue pixels fairly evenly, producing a monochrome image.
 However, while the image is monochrome, it does not necessarily come out as black and white due to the way the camera handles white balances.
 It is often necessary to still set a custom white balance to ensure that images come out black and white rather than blue or red hued.
 Alternately, the camera can be set record only black and white.